naeimzarei/fashionxproject/README.md

 Update #2: our team will be using Express for server-side development, MongoDB Atlas for the database, possibly Mongoose (ODM), and EJS for the view.
 For hosting, the client has decided that AWS will be used.

+Update #3: our team will be using Express for server-side development, MongoDB Atlas for the database, possibly Mongoose (ODM), and EJS for the view.
+For hosting, the client has decided that AWS will be used.
+For AWS, we are using Elastic Beanstalk to render the pages on the web.
+The EC2 service on AWS will be used to connect with MongoDB Atlas for database management.
+The S3 service will be used to upload pictures that the users upload on fashionxproject.

 ### Server Selection
 Possible server options
 * [AWS](https://aws.amazon.com)
 * [Digital Ocean](https://www.digitalocean.com/)
 * [Heroku](https://www.heroku.com/)

 AWS will be used to host and run the code and databse.
 AWS credentials will be sent to each individual team member.
-The following AWS services will bee used:
+The following AWS services will be used:
 * EC2 - Run MongoDB Atlas
 * ElasticBeanstalk - Run Express server and render views
 * S3 - Host images that users upload